COVID19-UK-Mobility/COVID19-UK-Mobility.github.io/Second-report.md

 <\div>

 <div style="text-align: justify">
 In the context of the COVID-19 outbreak analyses, the mobility levels and travel *distances* are important estimates of *how much* people are travelling, while the mobility synchronisation metric would affect how much *exposure* those trips could potentially produce.
 Thus, we computed for each areal unit how many people where leaving *home* every hour.
-In **Figure 13** we compare the out-of-home trips for the first week of February in 2019 and the first week of April in 2020.
+In <strong>Figure 13</strong> we compare the out-of-home trips for the first week of February in 2019 and the first week of April in 2020.
 It is clear that the lockdown measures imposed in the UK were effective in reducing the number of out-of-home trips.
 <\div>

 <br>